President Trump calls Stormy Daniels 'Horseface,' claims he may take legal action against her

 Historically, Trump often does not follow through on his threats.

+"Ladies and Gentlemen, may I present your president.
+In addition to his...umm...shortcomings, he has demonstrated his incompetence, hatred of women and lack of self control on Twitter AGAIN!"
+Daniels wrote.
+"And perhaps a penchant for bestiality.
+Game on, Tiny."

-Avenatti attacked back on Twitter, calling his "a disgusting misogynist and an embarrassment" to the country.
+Avenatti called Trump "a disgusting misogynist and an embarrassment" to the country.

 "Bring everything you have, because we are going to demonstrate to the world what a complete shyster and liar you are," Avenatti said.
 "How many other women did you cheat on your wife with while you had a baby at home?"